ImperialCollegeLondon/grad_school_git_course/_episodes/l1-02-committing-history.md

 * We can browse the development and access each state that we have committed.
 * The long hashes following the word commit are random and uniquely label a state of the code.
+* Hashes are used when comparing versions and going back in time.
+* If the first characters of the hash are unique it is not necessary to type the entire hash.
 * Output is in reverse chronological order, i.e. newest commits on top.
-* We will use them when comparing versions and when going back in time.
-* If the first characters of the hash are unique it is not necessary to type the entire hash.
 * Notice the label HEAD at the top, this indicates the indicates the commit that the current working directory is based on.